Lophelia II 2008 Explorers

 NOAA's National Ocean Service

 Emily Crum is a writer/editor leading the Communications Branch of the Communications and Education Division of NOAA's National Ocean Service (NOS).
-She serves as the managing editor of the NOS Web site, manages the production of NOS-wide publications, and works with NOS Program Offices in the development of communication materials, including key messages, strategic plans, technical reports, outreach documents, and Web sites.
-Ms. Crum holds a bachelor's degree in environmental geology as well as master's degrees in both geological sciences and technical and scientific communication.
+She serves as the managing editor of the NOS Web site, manages the production of NOS-wide publications, and works with NOS Program Offices in the development of communication materials such as key messages, strategic plans, technical reports, outreach documents, Web sites, etc. Ms. Crum holds a bachelor's degree in environmental geology, a Master of Science in geological sciences, and a Master of Technical and Scientific Communication.

-Peter Etnoyer is a doctoral fellow at Harte Research Institute for Gulf of Mexico Studies at Texas A&M University - Corpus Christi.
-He studies deep-sea corals, particularly Gorgonacea — a group that includes sea fans and sea whips that thrive down to 5,600 m depth.
+Peter Etnoyer is a doctoral fellow at Harte Research Institute for Gulf of Mexico Studies at Texas A&M University-Corpus Christi.
+He studies deep-sea corals, particularly the gorgonacea, a group including sea fans and sea whips that thrive down to 5600 meters.

 Keene Haywood, PhD